 The project, named ‘ATLAS‘, uses harness-mounted tags on adult and nestling Barn Owls, as seen in this video, which transmit a unique identifiable signal every two seconds that can also be conventionally tracked.
 The data gathered can provide a lot of movement detail with a similar degree of accuracy as GPS-derived locations.
 However, the area covered is limited by the proximity of ground stations so long-distance dispersal movements may be under-recorded.
 Thank you to Dr Motti Charter for providing details.

-There are two reputable telemetry companies making small GPS tags in the UK: Biotrack and Pathtrack.
-Elsewhere in the world there’s Lotek (in Canada) and Sirtrack (in New Zealand) – both are partners of Biotrack, so the tags are the same.
+There are two reputable telemetry companies making small GPS tags in the UK: Pathtrack and Lotek (previously Biotrack) which also has bases in Canada and New Zealand (previously Sirtrack).
 In Italy, a company called Technosmart produces the ‘Gipsy 5’ tags used by Birdwatch Ireland and the Axy-Trek tags used by the Universite de Lausanne.
 In the US there are several other telemetry companies but none of them come close in this particular technology.

 This photo gallery shows three methods used for attaching conventional radio tags to Barn Owls.
 Tags that are attached to feathers and tags that are glued directly to the skin (not shown) usually become unattached (and often lost) within a week or two and are only used for short-term tagging.
 The two long-duration ways of tagging Barn Owls (whether conventional radio tags or GPS tags) are the ‘back pack’ or ‘harness’ method and the ankle-mount method which is normally only used on fully-fledged birds.